Here’s our light-hearted overview on the A – Z of nutrition.

-In our kid’s classes, we have a mantra – The bigger the poo, the better for you.
+In our kid’s classes, we have a mantra – The bigger the poo, the better for you!
 We get them laughing but it gets the message across at an early age and hopefully lasts a life time.
 Your poo is a good indicator of your health.
 Meatball poos indicate constipation and sausage poos indicate healthy poos.
 Regular sloppy poos can be an indication of many underlying health conditions, including excessive consumption of alcohol.
 So, check your poos and remember, the bigger the poo, the better for you!

 Q – Co-enzyme Q.

 This is another wonderful anti-oxidant found in almost every cell in the body.
-It is essential in the production of energy and can be found in organ meats such as liver, oily fish such as salmon and tuna and whole grains.
+It is essential in the production of energy and can be found in organ meats such as liver, oily fish such as salmon & tuna and whole grains.

 R – Rectal Cancer.

 There is an underlying theme here about poo so we hope you are getting the message.
-Gut and bowel health is very important.
+Gut and bowel health are very important.
 Rectal cancer is not something I would wish upon anyone.
 High fibre diets are important to reduce your risk, as is limiting your intake of processed meat which has been linked to colo-rectal cancer if eaten more than once per week.
 This includes hot dogs (sorry Bunnings), bacon, ham, sausage and some deli meats.

 S – Stress.